Fiveable

 2. Swap xx and yy to get x=f(y)x = f(y)

-• Example: Find the inverse of f(x)=3x2f(x) = 3x - 2
+Example: Find the inverse of f(x)=3x2f(x) = 3x - 2.

-Graphing inverses by reflection
+Graphing Inverses by Reflection

-• To graph inverse functions:
+To graph an inverse by reflection:

-1. Graph the original function f(x)f(x)
+1. Plot the original function f(x)f(x) (or identify key points on it)

-3. The reflected points make up the graph of f1(x)f^{-1}(x)
+4. Connect the reflected points to form the graph of f1(x)f^{-1}(x)

 Properties of Inverse Functions